One of the hot topics in food and nutrition circles is fermented foods – from yoghurt and sauerkraut to kefir and kombucha.

 Bacterial and yeast fermentation of cocoa beans after harvesting develops the chocolate aroma.

-Strains of lactobacillus and bifidobacterium bacteria are the most commonly used probiotics as they can survive the passage through your digestive system to the gut, including the highly acidic conditions of your stomach.
+Strains of lactobacillus and bifidobacterium bacteria are the most commonly used probiotics, as they can survive the passage through your digestive system to the gut, including the highly acidic conditions of your stomach.
 These are mostly found in yoghurt and culture drinks like Yakult.

 Other theories for the apparently increased rates of cancer are the high levels of salt involved, the addition of spices such as chilli, or simply that some of the cancer-fighting nutrients in fresh vegetables are destroyed in fermentation, and that by relying on preserved vegetables people aren't gaining the benefits of fresh vegetables.

-While some fermented foods appear to have health benefits, they’re no magic bullet and their potential benefits must be considered in the context of total diet and lifestyle.
-For example, while a traditional Japanese diet, which is high in fermented foods, appears to promote good health and longevity, so too does the Mediterranean diet, which doesn’t feature anywhere near as many.
+While some fermented foods appear to have health benefits, they're certainly no magic bullet and their potential benefits must be considered in the context of overall diet and lifestyle.
+For example, while a traditional Japanese diet, which is high in fermented foods, appears to promote good health and longevity, so too does the Mediterranean diet, which doesn't feature anywhere near as many.
 And there is such a thing as too much beer or wine!